-Some Frenchies like to think that they are they ruler the room, the attitude of certain Frenchies is, in truth, part of their attention-seeking behavior.
+Some Frenchies like to think that they are they rule the room; the attitude of certain Frenchies is, in truth, part of their attention-seeking behaviour.
 And they become protective of the owner’s attention.
-Another animal or person will be seen as the owner’s attention being redirected from them to the new guest.
+Another animal or person will be seen as the owner’s attention being redirected to the new guest.

-It would be best if you let your French Bulldog know, therefore that it is not appropriate to act like that.
-When your Frenchie is still young, make every effort to show them that you are the boss in the home, and not them, as you know, that bad behavior is hard to correct as they grow into adults.
+It would be best if you let your French Bulldog know, therefore, that it is not appropriate to act like that.
+When your Frenchie is still young, make every effort to show them that you are the boss in the home, not them; as you know, that bad behaviour is hard to correct as they grow into adults.

 French Bulldogs are friendly with other pets and children

 There have been many occasions where French bulldogs have been seen interacting perfectly fine with other pets, living in the same house, sleeping and eating together, without either being aggressive to the other.